ongr-io/SettingsBundle/Resources/doc/personal_settings.rst

 ======================================
-Enabling and using Admin settings functionality
+Enabling and using Personal settings functionality
 ======================================